-Through my role as Social Media/Web Editor for the peer-reviewed journal JAMA Pediatrics, I am exploring what social media means for a peer-reviewed journal and health researchers.
+I served as Social Media/Web Editor for the peer-reviewed journal JAMA Pediatrics from 2014 to 2017.
 I am also exploring how social media can be leveraged for research through my work with the Nightscout community.
 Here is my original Slideshare about Social Media and Academic Medicine and an updated Slideshare for physicians/medical students.

 Social Media Workshops

 I have given over 20 talks or workshops at national meetings and at academic centers to teach healthcare professionals (public health trainees, medical students, residents, research fellows, physicians, social workers, teachers, staff) about social media and I provide hands-on training on how to use social media effectively.
 For these workshops, I have created many varieties of social media "homework": 1st year medical students at the University of Michigan, Robert Wood Johnson Foundation Clinical Scholars, Public Health Students, & Diabetes Educators.

 Where do I exist on Social Media?

 I TWEET (please follow me on Twitter: @joyclee)

 I BLOG about the intersection of health, technology, and design on my (Doctor as Designer Medium blog)

 I STORIFY to capture events and take notes